srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/opergroup-operation.md

 Notable leaves in the state definition of the instance:

 * `oper-state` - the operational state of the instance.
-In case of any errors in the script and/or configuration the state will be `down`.
+In case of any errors in the script and/or configuration, the state will be `down`.
-* `oper-reason` and `oper-reason-detail` - these leaves will contain info on the reasoning behind event handler instance to be rendered operationally down.
+* `oper-reason` and `oper-reason-detail` - these leaves will contain info on the reasoning behind the event handler instance to be rendered operationally down.
 * `last-input` - input json string that was used during the last execution.
 * `last-stdout-stderr` - here you will find outputs from your script such as print statements and log messages.
 * `last-output` - output json string that was produced by a script during the last execution.